Definition of Motor Stereotypy

 Other Facts About Motor Stereotypy

 Although researchers do not yet know what causes motor stereotypy, there seems to be some genetic component.
 Stereotypy does not cause or contribute to autism or other conditions, and the only real treatment appears to be behavioral therapy, which should be performed by a professional therapist.

 Most children will retain some level of the stereotypy without treatment, with one Johns Hopkins University study showing that only 3-5% of students completely resolved their stereotypy without outside intervention.

-Dealing With Perseveration in Autistic Children
+This post is part of the series: Dealing With Perseveration in Autistic Children

 Does your child or student with autism perseverate?
 If so, this series contains articles that can help you.
 They focus on dealing with perseveration in autistic children, and include descriptions of perseverative behavior and how to respond to them.